sillsm/naivenfts/readme.md

 ## Beeple's data

 We read through Beeple's NFT smart contract, and picked up some good knowledge just reading through the comments.
 But how did Beeple come to be the 'singleCreatorAddress'?
 Where does 'tokenURI' point to?
-Why are their 80,000 associated transactions with this thing?
+Why are there 80,000 associated transactions with this thing?

 Let's find out.